parhamrahmani/SAP-UI-Landscape-XML-Modifier/README.md

 ## Features

-- Regenerate UUIDs: The programme allows you to regenerate UUIDs for workspaces, nodes, services, and items.
+- ***Regenerate UUIDs:*** The programme allows you to regenerate UUIDs for workspaces, nodes, services, and items.
 This prevents errors and possible interferences between local and the global file.

-- Rename Workspaces: You can rename workspaces within the XML file.
+- ***Rename Workspaces:*** You can rename workspaces within the XML file.
 This feature is particularly useful when you want to make the XML file usable as a central file.
 (Renaming the "Local" workspace is a necessity for making a global config file)

-- Update Service IDs: The programme updates the service IDs of items based on the regenerated UUIDs of services.
+- ***Update Service IDs:*** The programme updates the service IDs of items based on the regenerated UUIDs of services.
 This ensures proper referencing and consistency within the XML file.

-- Remove SAPUILandscapeGlobal Includes: If the XML file includes "SAPUILandscapeGlobal.xml", the programme provides an option to remove this include.
+- ***Remove SAPUILandscapeGlobal Includes:*** If the XML file includes "SAPUILandscapeGlobal.xml", the programme provides an option to remove this include.
 This is necessary to make the XML file a central file that can be used independently.

-- Exporting an Excel file of all SAP systems Information exported is node names, system names, SID, system types, system URL (for FIORI or NWBC types) or server address, router address, and marking existing duplicate systems in the configuration file.
+- ***Exporting an Excel file of all SAP systems:*** Information exported is node names, system names, SID, system types, system URL (for FIORI or NWBC types) or server address, router address, and marking existing duplicate systems in the configuration file.

 ## Warnings